MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ## Create a Partner Center account

-To publish your app to the Teams store and AppSource, you must [set up your Partner Center account](https://docs.microsoft.com/office/dev/store/open-a-developer-account).
+To publish your app to the Teams store, you must [set up your Partner Center account](https://docs.microsoft.com/office/dev/store/open-a-developer-account).

 ### Partner Center app category mapping